-One of the things which are common to all international airports round the world is the bifurcation of the incoming passenger traffic in to two channels – the red and the green channel.
-What do these channels mean to you and what do you need to know about them?
-Knowledge about these channels is important as it is related to your knowledge about customs regulations too.
+One of the things which are common to all international airports round the world, is the bifurcation of the incoming passenger traffic.
+Customs Guide helps you to two channels – the red and the green channel.
+What do these channels mean to you?
+And what do you need to know about them?
+Knowledge about these channels is important.
+As it is related to your knowledge about customs regulations too.

 All countries which fall under European Union, also have a Blue Channel, through which, passengers arriving from countries belonging to the EU can pass through, as they do not have to pay any customs duties, so long as the goods they brought in are meant for personal use and not for re-sale.
 You will notice that all checked-in luggage of passengers arriving from other EU countries will carry tickets with green edges for easy identification.